From Prototype Pipeline to HIPAA-Compliant AI Platform, 50× scale, 90% cost reduction

 The redesign treated document processing as a distributed system rather than a single application.

+The Results: The impact was immediate and sustained.
 The company now had a HIPAA-compliant, production-grade document-processing system capable of handling protected health information safely.
-This enabled them to confidently onboard additional regulated enterprise clients.
+This let them onboard additional regulated enterprise clients.

-Engineering productivity improved dramatically:
+Engineering productivity improved:

-• Fire-fighting dropped from ~80% of two engineers’ time to minutes per day
+Fire-fighting dropped from ~80% of two engineers' time to minutes per day

-• Developers could safely test changes before releasing them
+Developers could safely test changes before releasing them

-• The pipeline became understandable, modular, and maintainable
+The pipeline became modular and maintainable

 Operational performance improved as well:

-• The system scaled roughly 50× without architectural changes
+The system scaled roughly 50× without architectural changes

-• Marginal processing costs dropped by approximately 90%
+Marginal processing costs dropped by approximately 90%

-• The pipeline handled large documents and bursty workloads reliably
+The pipeline handled large documents and bursty workloads reliably

 The AI team could finally focus on improving models and product capabilities instead of maintaining infrastructure.

-Why it matters:
+Why this matters:

 Applied AI systems often fail not because models are wrong, but because the surrounding software and infrastructure cannot support real-world workloads or regulatory requirements.